buildstar-online/gameci-docker-extras/README.md

 # GPU accelerated GameCI docker container

-Custom Dockerfile which provides GPU-acceleration on NVIDIA GPU's via the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html).
+Custom Dockerfiles which provide GPU-acceleration on NVIDIA GPU's via the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html).

-Two images are available:

-- An image with a pre-downloaded gpu driver.
-(Faster start-up times, but requires pre-building for your hardware)
-- An image that will install the appropriate drivers during start-up.
-(Smaller image, but takes a minute or longer to start)
+For best performance, utilize the included workflow to build a custom docker image with container a pre-downloaded and decompress Nvidia driver.
+This increases the size of the image but reduces start-up time drastically.
+Alternatively, you may use the generic image with will download, decompress, and install the appropriate driver at run-time.
+Additionally, a customized remote-desktop image is avaible.

 <img width="986" alt="Screenshot 2023-04-20 at 08 09 37" src="https://user-images.githubusercontent.com/84841307/233273510-3e01bb58-1dd6-4e1c-9a0e-405ba8f74dbd.png">